octomike/natter/README.md

 **NATTER** will create close to an arbitrary number of nats on your local linux machine.
-Using the unmatched performance of linux network namespaces and netfilter **NATTER** will create a network expose that you will never forget!
+Using the unmatched performance of linux network namespaces and netfilter **NATTER** will create a network experience that you will never forget!

 Requirements